Ola Ullsten

 Stig Kjell Olof "Ola" Ullsten (23 June 1931 - 28 May 2018) was a Swedish politician and diplomat who was Prime Minister of Sweden from 1978 to 1979 and leader of the Liberal People's Party from 1978 to 1983.
 He also served as Deputy Prime Minister briefly in 1978 and then again from 1980 to 1982 and served as Minister for Foreign Affairs from 1979 to 1982.
 Ullsten is Sweden's only Liberal prime minister since the 1930s.

 Background and early career

 Stig Kjell Olof Ullsten was born in Teg, Västerbotten, a small town that would ultimately be annexed as a part of county capital Umeå.
-He was the son of forestry inspector Carl Augustin Ullsten (14 August 1892 – 27 March 1977) and schoolteacher Kristina Ullsten (née Röström; 27 February 1900 – 23 March 1993).
+He was the son of forestry inspector Carl Augustin Ullsten and schoolteacher Kristina Ullsten.
 Ullsten joined the Liberal Youth of Sweden and the People's Party in the spring of 1958.

 In his youth he made several travels to the United States, and in 1959 took an active part in the successful campaign to elect liberal Republican Nelson Rockefeller governor of New York.
 He served as the head of the Liberal Youth of Sweden between 1962 and 1964 and was elected to parliament in 1964.